 In the new survey wave in February 2021, adult working internet users were asked to estimate how often their current professional activities would allow them to work from home.
 The assessment of the personal home office potential was to be given independently of whether the employer allows home office or whether such an offer would be used at all.

 The subjective assessment of the potential for home office use can be compared to the actual use.
 This reveals the extent to which the potential is currently exhausted.
 It shows that currently about 26% of all employees are (almost) exclusively in a home office.
-However, only about 19 % of the respondents state that their activities can also be carried out (almost) exclusively in the home office.
+However, only about 19% of the respondents state that their activities can also be carried out (almost) exclusively in the home office.
 For this group, the home office potential is thus already more than exhausted.
 A reduction in home office use after the corona crisis thus appears necessary for this group of respondents so that the respective activities can be pursued meaningfully at all.

 Satisfaction with the home office situation remains high

 The vast majority of home office users surveyed continue to be satisfied with their current home office situation.
-Overall, 79% of them say they are rather satisfied or very satisfied.
+79% of them say they are rather satisfied or very satisfied.
 This corresponds roughly to the proportion of satisfied respondents during the first lockdown in March 2020.
 Compared to June 2020, this represents a slight decrease of 6 percentage points.
-However, an increase can be seen among those respondents who are very dissatisfied with their own home office situation.
-Their share has doubled to 8 % compared to March and June 2020.
+However, an increase can be seen among those respondents who are very dissatisfied with their home office situation.
+Their share has doubled to 8% compared to March and June 2020.

 Summary

-Based on the current use of home office by professionals several times a week and the self-assessed potential for it, the potential seems to be largely exhausted among frequent users.
+Based on the current use of home office by professionals several times a week and its self-assessed potential, the potential seems to be largely exhausted among frequent users.
 Some professionals who are currently (almost) exclusively in the home office are even in the home office more often than their activities actually allow.
 The lack of personal exchange with colleagues and customers and the additional mental or physical strain in a permanent home office can also play a negative role in the performance of the activities.
 Only in the area of those who make little use of it is there still unused home office potential.
 After about a year of the corona crisis, the level of satisfaction with the home office situation is still very high.

 There are many indications that the working world after the coronavirus will be different than before the start of the pandemic.
 Thus, a change in the working world in Germany seems likely due to the corona-related push for home office away from the pronounced presence culture.
 The high level of employee satisfaction is one side of the coin, a rethink on the part of employers is the other.
 In company surveys, for example, around half or even more of the German companies surveyed state that they want to offer more home office options in the future (ifo 2020; Fraunhofer IAO 2020; ifo digital 2020).
 Nevertheless, the companies also perceive negative effects of the current home office situation (ifo digital 2020).